m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

   - If not, store the current task's waker in the shared state and return pending.
 - If the state is `Done`, return ready.

+#### 3. `SleepFuture: drop`
+- The timer thread should be woken up and completed when the future is dropped to ensure it doesn't hold onto the waker channel
+- Remove the  waker from the shared state and wake the thread.

 #### Hints

 - Use `std::thread::spawn` for the timer thread.
 It returns a `JoinHandle`